 Negotiating the theoretical and practical aspects of many of the challenges discussed will require significant attention to monitoring, evaluation, and impact assessment (M&E)-the importance of which has become more evident in the last decade.
-Despite some progress in addressing the gaps in evidence-gathering and impact assessment as well as the proliferation of related literature and workshops over the last few years, considerable work is still needed to develop conventions of practice.
-Questions remain about the best ways for practitioners to balance generic and contextual lessons learned from assessments, which are conducted within particular settings with different driving factors, actors, and conflict dynamics.
+Despite some progress in addressing the gaps in evidence-gathering and impact assessment as well as the proliferation of related literature and workshops over the last few years, considerable work is still needed to develop conventions of practice.64 Questions remain about the best ways for practitioners to balance generic and contextual lessons learned from assessments, which are conducted within particular settings with different driving factors, actors, and conflict dynamics.

 Organizations are pressed to report on what reduces violence (and what does not) by funders who are increasingly wary of supporting programs that struggle to demonstrate lasting results.
-Concern is growing that if the field is unable to show its effectiveness, funders may lose faith and shift their resources to other pertinent subjects (climate change, anticorruption, and so on).
+Concern is growing that if the field is unable to show its effectiveness, funders may lose faith and shift their resources to other pertinent subjects (climate change, anticorruption, and Governments, IGOs, and NGOs recognize the challenge of conducting their work in ways that effectively assist and complement local capacity and ownership of peacebuilding processes by community leaders who are not professional peacebuilders. so on).
 Some practitioners consider these pressures for accountability as important markers of the maturity of the field.
 Others recognize that they are accountable not only to the donors, but also to those for whom and with whom they design and implement interventions.